swiftlang/swift/docs/valref.rst

 Arrays
 ======

-* Dave

 Array elements can be explicitly declared ``val`` or ``ref``::

   var x : Int[42]         // an array of 42 integers
   var y : Int[val 42]     // an array of 42 integers
-  var y : Int[ref 42]   // an array of 42 integers-on-the-heap
+  var z : Int[ref 42]     // an array of 42 integers-on-the-heap
+  var z : Int[ref 2][42]  // an array of 2 references to arrays

+Note that because the full declaration of a type

+  ref a : Int[42]         // a reference to an array of 42 integers
+  var f : ()->ref Int[42] // a closure returning a reference to an array var b : ref Int[42]     // equivalent to to "ref b : Int[42]"

 Semantics of array elements follow those of instance variables.